Contact:

 Vibrations, traffic loads, and thermal expansions cause micro-movements that promote delamination.
 Existing cracks act as initiation sites for debonding.

-Typical systems with layer composite
+Typical systems with a layer composite

 The layer composite occurs in many structural and geological constellations relevant to Darda GmbH’s fields of application: